Visit Pantelleria: hot springs, caves, complete guide

 Leaving the town of Pantelleria by bus, I noticed that many of the houses scattered around the hills have lava stone walls.
 In fact, these particular buildings, typical of the island, are known as Dammuso.
 You can feel the influence of an Arab civilisation that exploited the island’s powerful resources.

-This stop precedes the one at the entrance to the village of Scauri.
-There are 4 or 5 parking spaces just opposite the bus stop.
+The bus journey to the stop near Sataria Cave takes around ten minutes.
+There is a car park with four or five spaces a few dozen metres away.
 You’ll find the Sataria Cave descending a staircase along the steep coast (which is illuminated at night).

-Outside the cave, there is a large pool where you can swim in slightly less turbulent seawater.
-This is also one of the most accessible beaches (Spiaggia di Sataria) on the island of Pantelleria.
+In 2024, the cave was restored.
+If you go outside, you will find a seaside area where you can swim in calmer waters.
+This beach is also one of the most accessible on the island of Pantelleria: Spiaggia di Sataria.

 Once inside, you must cross the concrete platform to reach two pools of hot water full of mystery.